wzh99/IRL/README.md

 ## Introduction

-This project implement some technical aspects of IR (intermediate representation) language, including compilation, analysis, optimization, execution, etc. The functionality is quite similar to [LLVM](https://www.llvm.org), but substantially simplified.
+This project aims to building a complete intermediate representation language and cover several technical aspects of a programming language, including compilation, analysis, optimization, execution, etc. It is designed so that IR can be directly and easily constructed by hand, without translation from higher level languages.
+The functionality is quite similar to [LLVM](https://www.llvm.org), but simplified and adjusted to suit the need of research.
 This project is written in pure and safe Rust, except for the VM, where some `unsafe` code appears, but safe indeed.
-Some of the implementation is ported and improved from my previous project [GoCompiler](https://github.com/wzh99/GoCompiler).

 ## Language